ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 other core dimensions for the configured simulation.
 Further details can be found in the [data system](./core/data.md) and [core axes](./core/axes.md) documentation.

+## Extracting simulation timing details

+The `core` configuration contains a start time, an end time and a time interval for the update of all models.
+These details are extracted from configuration, with a check performed to ensure that the simulation will update at least once between the start and end time of the simulation.
+It is important to note that because months and years are of inconsistent length they are currently averaged over.
+This means that 1 month becomes 30.4375 days, and 1 year becomes 365.25 days.

 ## Configuration of specific models

 The Virtual Rainforest is implemented as model objects, each of which is responsible for